Content marketing drives 10x increase in lead conversion

 - WordPress simple web editor for professional outcome

 - Anchor.fm to create, host and broadcast your podcast

 But of course the content is only a means to an end… so let’s get into action.

 CALL TO ACTION – turning your Content into Sales

 After the Acquisition comes the Activation phase.
 Whatever your established goals are, it is critical to ensure you have a Call To Action.

 If your business relies on a large community of users, consider having a sign-up landing page.
 Strategic landing pages are used by 68% of B2B businesses to acquire leads.

 But of course, most Tech solutions need to build a personal rapport with your prospective clients.
 Be prepared to share details about your solution in online call, live or recorded demo and a personal sales meeting.

 Tech Content Marketing is a wide topic!
-This guide is to trigger thoughts and actions.
+This content marketing guide for Tech Entrepreneurs is to trigger thoughts and actions.
 Since we all can benefit from everyone insights, we invite you to comment and share your experience.

 Note: many statistics from https://www.hubspot.com/marketing-statistics